willwhitney/dc-ign/readme.md

 - A CUDA-capable GPU

 ### Instructions
-- Dataset and pre-trained network
-The train/test dataset along with a sample pre-trained network can be downloaded here: http://wednesday.csail.mit.edu/tejask/dcign/
+- **Dataset and pre-trained network**: The train/test dataset along with a sample pre-trained network can be downloaded here: http://wednesday.csail.mit.edu/tejask/dcign/

 - main.lua can be used to train the network in a fully unsupervised way and monovariant_main.lua can be used to train the network with separated pose/light/shape etc (disentangled representations).
 We found that pre-training the network with main.lua followed by monovariant_main.lua gives better results.
 For details about the different training schemes, please refer to the paper.